 We believe that learning is a dynamic, interactive, on-going educational process that results in a change in values, attitudes, ideas, and behaviors.
 Learning is influenced by multiple variables as needs, interests, motivation, goals, requirements, learning styles, time, age, and past experiences evolve.
+Working in partnership with interprofessional colleagues, faculty will create innovative strategies to lead the way of transforming health care academia to meet the demands of an ever-changing health care environment.
 Learning is a mutual endeavor in which the learner and faculty share, pursue, and generate new knowledge and application to nursing practice.
 The student is responsible for learning, must be self-directed and motivated for learning to occur.
 Learning transpires through the utilization and development of active inquiry; critical thinking; the Socratic Method; clinical reasoning, judgment, and decision making; and active participation in the educational process.
 Faculty has the responsibility to design learning activities that build on general education and technical nursing; represent professional nursing practice and the changing health care practice environment; are multi-sensory, innovative, Web-based; include student's potential, interests, and career goals; assist in development of professional skills; demonstrate progress from simple to complex case study and life span approaches; provide for focusing on health care for individuals, to families/groups, and communities/populations; and create a capstone experience to assimilate general education and the nursing cognate.
 Faculty serves as instructors, facilitators, researchers, coaches, leaders, problem solvers, role models, and resource persons, in providing learning activities resulting in desired education outcomes.
 Successful teaching combines pedagogical practices with academic materials and clinical applications most appropriate to the content, students' characteristics, and settings.
 The nursing faculty is ultimately responsible for selection of program learning delivery and it is done without regard to age, race, religion, creed, color, or national origin.